Dutch resistance: German invasion

 Instead, the Dutch government and queen managed to escape, and the Germans succeeded in imposing only a partial surrender.
 The Dutch state remained in the war as a combatant and immediately made its naval assets available for the joint allied war effort, starting with the evacuation from Dunkirk.
-During the Battle of Java Sea in 1941, the British, American and Australian Navies were led by a Dutch naval officer: Rear Admiral Karel Doorman.
+During the Battle of the Java Sea in 1941, the British, American and Australian Navies were led by a Dutch naval officer: Rear Admiral Karel Doorman.

 The major areas of intensive military resistance were: